namiri-tech/docs-rdme-ke/docs/EXPLANATION/getting-started.md

 ### DigiTax and eTIMS

-For us to support individuals and businesses to generate eTIMS invoices, DigiTax is licensed as an eTIMS OSCU integrator.
+For us to support individuals and businesses to generate eTIMS invoices, DigiTax is licensed as an eTIMS OSCU integrator/ provider.

 **OSCU** stands for ***O**nline **S**ales **C**ontrol **U**nit*.
 This means that the Control Unit needs to connect to the online KRA eTIMS server to sign/ stamp (generate eTIMS metadata and signature) invoices.